 What could be better than riding your bike at night in traffic?
 Riding your bike with a group of people who are interested in raising cycling awareness!
 Which is exactly what Critical Mass is designed to do, and the group in Chiang Mai is no exception.
 The last Friday of every month, some of the people who ride bicycles regularly in Chiang Mai get together to slowly meander through the … [Read more...] about Chiang Mai Critical Mass Ride Report

 Article and photos by Wiwat Chang Upset by a roadside incident, Panupong Lapsathien decided to do something about it and became Thailand’s first emergency response bicyclist.
 What inspired you to become a volunteer medic?
 In high school, while riding home I witnessed a man got hit by a car near Sanam Luang Park.
 Many people, myself included, didn’t know how to help him but waited for an … [Read more...] about Life On Pedals: Riding for Others’ Lives

 On the afternoon of August 4th, at Bangkok’s Grand Palace, professional British cyclist Alan Bate completed an arduous cycling journey of more than 29,000km.
 Alan’s goal is to become the Guinness world record holder for the FASTEST CIRCUMNAVIGATION BY BICYCLE title.
 He has dedicated his ride, which began at midnight on March 31st, to His Majesty King Bhumibol Adulyadej of Thailand.
-The … [Read more...] about Alan Bate Arrives in Bangkok
+The route, … [Read more...] about Alan Bate Arrives in Bangkok